 This is the central tenet of the ‘cognitive’ therapies which are available in two forms here at our clinic.
-Our cognitive therapies include either the Tranceformental CBT programme or the Changing Limiting Beliefs course.
+Our cognitive therapies include the Tranceformental CBT programme.

 Technically, the incremental changes affected by cognitive therapies are not ‘permanent’ or ‘transformational’ (although they can become ‘normalised’ with deliberative practice)but for many people still represent a significant improvement that is more than acceptable.

 An advantage of incremental change is that it does not require the detailed examination of emotional experiences from the person’s past and focuses almost exclusively on the thoughts and feelings that are experienced in the ‘present context’.

 Many people find this approach much more ‘comfortable’ and manageable to deal with.

 The consultation is free and last around 50 minutes.

 During this consultation we will discuss the various types of psychological therapy that are available to you and make a considered recommendation based on your individual personal circumstances.